 NOTE: This enables the target MME/SGSN to notify the SCEF about communication failure events that can happen with the target RAN (e.g. radio link failure during the handover execution) before the target MME/SGSN interacts with the HSS.

 The Remaining Number of Reports indicates the number of reports which are outstanding to be sent to the SCEF.
 It shall be encoded as specified in clause 8.4.8 of 3GPP TS 29.336 [69].

+The EREF flag shall be to "1" if the SCEF Extended Reference ID field is present.
+If so, octet m to (m+7) shall be present and shall encode the SCEF extended Reference ID as specified in clause 8.4.82 of 3GPP TS 29.336 [69], and the receiver shall ignore the SCEF Reference ID received in octets 5 to 8.